framesurge/perseus/docs/next/en-US/second-app.md

 _Note: external links will automatically be excluded from this, and you can exclude manually by adding `rel="external"` if you need._

+### `head()`

+This function is very similar to `index_page()`, except that it isn't a fully fledged Sycamore component, it just returns a `template! {}` instead.
+What this is used for is to define the content of the `<head>`, which is metadata for your website, like its `<title>`.
+As you can see, this is given the properties that `index_page()` takes, but we aren't using them for anything in this example.
+The `#[perseus::head]` macro tells Perseus to do some boilerplate work behind the scenes that's very similar to that done with `index_page`, but specialized for the `<head>`.

+What's really important to note about this function is that it only renders to an `SsrNode`, which means you cannot use reactivity in here!
+Whatever is rendered the first time will be turned into a `String` and then statically interpolated into the document's `<head>`.

+The difference between metadata defined here and metadata defined in your `index.html` file is that the latter will apply to every page, while this will only apply to the template.
+So, this is more useful for things like titles, while you might use `index.html` to import stylesheets or analytics.

+If you inspect the source code of the HTML in your browser, you'll find a big comment in the `<head>` that says `<!--PERSEUS_INTERPOLATED_HEAD_BEGINS-->`, that separates the stuff that should remain the same on every page from the stuff that should update for each page.

 ### `get_template()`

 This function is what we call in `lib.rs`, and it combines everything else in this file to produce an actual Perseus `Template` to be used.
 Note the name of the template as `index`, which Perseus interprets as special, which causes this template to be rendered at `/` (the landing page).